SAkshat/influxdb-benchmarks/README.md

 $ bin/rails server
 ```

-There are two end points '/reports/postgress' and '/reports/influx' you can hit for their respective metrics
+The app provides us with two end points-
+1. '/reports/influx'
+2. '/reports/postgres'

+Sending a get request to each end point will calculate and display its respective metrics.

 The influxdb sample data points have a structure as follows: